check-spelling-sandbox/Codeberg-org/en/bylaws.md

 ## § 2 Purpose and tasks

 (1) The purpose of the association is to promote the creation, collection, distribution and preservation of Free Content (Open Content, Free Cultural Works) and Free and Open Source Software (FOSS) and their documentation in selfless work to enable equal opportunities regarding the access to knowledge and education.
-Furthermore this also intends to raise awareness for the social and philosophical questions interconnected with this.
+Furthermore, this also intends to raise awareness for the social and philosophical questions interconnected with this.

 (2) For the collection and distribution of free content, open and commonly used Repository and Version Control Systems ("RCS" and "VCS") that save and preserve the whole history of the creation and improvement of Open Source software and make it freely available to society on the Internet, should be primarily but not exclusively used and generally made available.
 A prominent example is "GIT", a software created by Linux developer Linus Torvalds.